Children’s Eye Exams

 Routine eye exams by an optometrist are important to ensure that your child is seeing and performing their best at school.

 Uncorrected vision problems can lead to headaches, limited attention, and struggles reading.
 In many cases, uncorrected vision problems may be misdiagnosed or may complicate an attention deficit disorder.

-The first exam should take place at approximately 6 months of age.
+.
 Thereafter, children up to age 18 should be seen at least annually.

 In most cases annual exams are covered by Alberta Health Insurance.
 Different visual conditions may require an alternate schedule.

 A brief examination of your child’s eyes by a pediatrician or family practice doctor is not a substitute for an eye exam performed by an optometrist.

 The doctor will discuss health and vision with the parent/guardian and the patient (age appropriate).
 Most exams will include: